OBIS-0003: Attribution Tag Data Model and Exchange Format#

 ]

-}The defaults block specifies category, abuse, and confidence that the contained tag inherits; the tag carries only the fields specific to it.
+}The defaults block specifies category, abuse, and shared provenance fields that the contained tag inherits; the tag carries only the fields specific to it.

 Attribution data is sensitive personal data in many jurisdictions.
 Implementations MUST apply at least the following:

-- Attribution of an address or cluster to an entity of category
+- Attribution of an address to an actor of category

 - The